Music -

 Ms. Schmermund

 Music programs are declining, and I am grateful that we offer this opportunity to our students.
-We are starting fresh this year, after having a year without music, and I am starting by making sure our students have the ability to read and write music.
 Music is a language that is understood the same, almost everywhere in the world.
 We use it to communicate.
 With the knowledge of basic music, we can expand our skills and learn to sing and play instruments.

 I am focusing on implementing music to reinforce the development in young children by practicing counting with rhythm, singing and listening to music to understand high and low pitches, and loud and soft sounds, identifying shapes and colors with instruments, and using their bodies to express movement and develop motor skills.